renanthera/simc-wiki/Priests.md

 4. Divine Star x3 = 18 Insanity
 5. Halo x1 = 10 Insanity

-If you would like to turn off the initial insanity completely you can use this option to start with 0 Insanity:
+If you would like to turn off the initial insanity completely you can use this Boolean option to start with 0 Insanity (True by default):
 ```
 priest.init_insanity=0
 ```